decilem/MA-RE-LicenseCourseNotes/README.md

   * Provides liability relief & financial incentives

 * **Title V** – requires septic system to pass inspection within 2 years prior to sale (or 3 years if pumped every year) or 6 months after sale
+  *  A Board of Health member, with proper training, may inspect a septic system under Title V.
+  * When a septic system fails its Title V inspection, as long as it is disclosed, the buyer and seller negotiate who will bring it into compliance.
+The seller can take care of it before the sale and then the Title V certificate will be obtained by closing, or the buyer can choose to take care of it as long as it is brought into compliance within 6 months after the sale.
+In this second case, the Title V certificate would be obtained after the closing.

 #### Lead Paint